Raymond-exe/raymond-exe.github.io/projects/game_of_life.md

 > November 2023 － December 2023 <br>
 > ECE 3300.02 － Digital Circuit Design with Verilog

+A verilog implementation of Conway's *Game of Life* on the Nexys A7.
+You can view the full project repository [here](https://github.com/Raymond-exe/Conway.v).

 **Project status:** Complete

 ## Project Overview: